Shop by Category

 How much protein you need per day depends on factors like your body size and level of activity.
 Below we’ll look at protein needs based on goals including weight management, muscle building and maintenance of general health into older age.

-You might associate protein mostly with building lean muscle tissue, but it has many other essential roles, too.
+Protein plays many other essential roles, too.
 For example, a lot of your organs, cells and tissues require protein for proper functioning.

-This macronutrient also helps in the overall health of the body, so if you're very active or work out a lot, you typically need more protein intake during those times.
+This macronutrient helps in the overall health of the body, so if you're very active or work out a lot, you typically need more protein intake during those times.
 Learning how to count macros can be important if you want to reach your protein goals.

 How much protein do you need on a regular basis to generally support overall health?